jwnwilson/hexrepo/README.md

         - Add CI job to detect template changes and add a new PR with applied patch to projects
     - versions endpoint if versions enabled https://sqlalchemy-continuum.readthedocs.io/en/latest/
+    - Add ECS option to avoid cold startup and avoid aws lockin
+    - Add API lib to call projects and pass request-id-header
     - Add monitoring dashboard for services
         - Generic change log syncing to tracking metrics
         - Potentially use 3rd party service?